Want to learn how to make a kumihimo bracelet? Grab some yarn in your favorite 7 different colors, a DY kuimihimo disc, and get crafting!

 - Place one piece of thread into each slot leaving one slot empty.
 Turn the disc so that the blank slot is in front of you.

-- Count 3 spaces and take that strand and move it to the empty slot in front of you.
-Rotate the disc so the blank slot is in front of you again.
+- Counting three strings to the left (clockwise), pick up that third string and move it to the empty spot.
+Rotate the loom again so that the new empty slot is in front of you.

 - Repeat over and over again.